bmeurant/technical-docs/software-architecture/databases/nosql.md

 -   **Availability**: If a node fails, a replica can be automatically promoted to take its place, ensuring the system remains operational.
 -   **Read [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]**: Read requests can be distributed across multiple replicas, increasing the system's overall read throughput.

 The specific replication models and consistency guarantees vary widely between different NoSQL databases.
-For a detailed explanation of the common models (Master-Slave, Multi-Master), see the main page on [[availability-patterns#Replication-Patterns|Replication Patterns]].
+For a detailed explanation of the common models (Master-Slave, Multi-Master) and synchronization methods, see the main page on [[replication|Database Replication]].

 ---